Latest update: 2018-03-12

 In cases where the new ID has been created independently, by error or else, and is not deprecating the old ID, both ID's can co-exist (for a while). owl:sameAs is transitive, so information about the one also applies to the other.
 Ultimately though, the sooner the better, one of both shall be deprecated and the still valid templates about it shall be referring to the remaining ID.
 This can be done with SPARQL Update DELETE/INSERT.

 Deprecating a Class

 In case the relevance of any instance of Part 2 ClassOfIndividual ends, this shall be recorded as follows:

 The validity of all templates in which this Class plays a role are, as a consequence, also ended, i.e. invalid as of the given valDeprecationDate.
 The software shall take care of that.

-When an instance of a (Part 2) PossibleIndividual is declared the following information must be given:
+When an instance of a (Part 2) PhysicalObject is declared the following information must be given:

 *) Temporal parts of that WholeLifeIndividual can play the role 'temporal whole' again in other templates.
 These must not be declared, because the TemporalWholePart relationship is transitive.

-NOTE - That "highest in the class hierarchy" shall be read as follows: Use an instance of ClassOfFunctionalObject unless that is not in the RDL, else the highest in the hierarchy of relevant instances of ClassOfInanimatePhysicalObject.
+NOTE - unless that is not in the RDL, then use the highest in the hierarchy of relevant instances of ClassOfInanimatePhysicalObject.